By David Tomas, on 27 January 2022

 These small but mighty ads utilize all the data users share on social media to offer highly personalized and relevant content, which ultimately expands conversion opportunities and introduces your brand to more potential customers.

-What Exactly Are Social Media Ads?
+What Exactly Are Social Ads?

 Tips for Social Media Advertising

 Over 500 million Tweets are published per day.
-On Facebook, over 300 thousand photos are uploaded a day and around 4 million shares occur a minute.
+On Meta, over 300 thousand photos are uploaded a day and around 4 million shares occur a minute.
 Amidst this staggering amount of content, how can you make your advertising campaigns stand out on social media?

 Tips for Designing Social Ads